 - Arrange and assemble the parts.

 - Sketch your completed model.

-- Write a short essay in which you discuss your design, scale, and materials choices.
+- Discuss your design, scale, and materials choices with your counselor.
 Describe how you engineered your model and discuss any difficulties you encountered and what you learned.

 - List at least six occupations in which modelmaking is used and discuss with your counselor some career opportunities in this field.

 Pamphlet Publication Number: 35919